A Little Catching Up Half 3… « The Belmont Rooster

 Chauliognathus marginatus (Margined Leatherwing Beetle) on 6-26-22, #896-11.

-Then I ran into a extremely busy Chauliognathus marginatus (Margined Leatherwing Beetle) which didn’t to stand nonetheless each.
+Then I ran into a extremely busy Chauliognathus marginatus (Margined Leatherwing Beetle) which didn’t want to stand nonetheless each.
 One different frequent title is Margined Soldier Beetle.
 To its correct, hiding, is one different a sort of small black bugs… These bugs are useful pollinators and they also feed on nectar, pollen, and small bugs resembling aphids.
 Their larvae are moreover vicious predators.
 The coloration of the adults is type of variable.
 These are a farmer’s and gardener’s buddies, so must you see them in large numbers in your flowers, don’t concern.
 They’ve their very personal mission they usually will not hurt your crops.

 Oebalus pugnax (Rice Stink Bug) on 6-26-22, #896-19.